Areas of specialty

 Whether you are looking to soften your boundaries (becoming less critical) in some contexts, or firm them up (becoming more assertive) in others, I will support you with growing boundaries that are satisfying and empowering for you.

-Whether you are an individual person wanting to explore your relational style, attachment patterns, or bonding behaviors in a safe container with another person (individual therapy), or are in a relationship with another person and are needing support with a particular transition, dynamic, or cycle of conflict (relationship counseling), I will support you and your person with gradually growing a more satisfying experience of relationship, both individually and collectively.
+Whether you are an individual person wanting to explore your attachment style and bonding behaviors in a safe container with another person in individual therapy, or are in a relationship with another person and are needing support in couples therapy, I will support you with gradually growing a more satisfying experience of relationship, both individually and collectively.

-As a Third Culture, queer, femme, Pennsylvania-Deitsch (White), mixed-class person who grew up in different social, cultural, and racial contexts, often as a minority, I am in a unique position to support folks with exploring identity.
+As a Third Culture, queer, femme, Pennsylvania-Deitsch (White), mixed-class person who grew up being shaped and influenced by different social, cultural, and racial contexts, often as a racial and sexual identity minority, I am in a unique position to support folks with exploring identity.

 Whether you are questioning a particular layer of your identity, wanting to unpack trans-generational patterns or legacies you have inherited, wanting support around a cross-cultural dynamic you have with a partner, or trying to reconcile the multiple worlds that live within you, I am here to support you with feeling at home in yourself.
 Identity is an ongoing, evolutionary journey and I am honored to be a part of your adventure.

 Whether you have just moved to a new place, are expecting your first child, are about to get married, have recently experienced a break-up or loss, are considering a career change, or struggle with your sleep/wake cycles, I am here to support you with managing your experience of transition.